TanStack/router/docs/guide/route-configs.md

 ## Create a root route

 To start building your route hierarchy, you can use the `createRouteConfig()` utility to create a root route.
-This utility optionally accepts a route options object, exluding the `path` option, since this is the root.
+This utility optionally accepts a route options object, excluding the `path` option, since this is the root.

 ```ts
 import { createRouteConfig } from '@tanstack/router'